mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Frightened

 Something has hit your lizard brain, and rational thought flees.
 All you have left is fear.
-Characters take a two step penalty to any tests directed to or defending against the source of the effect.
+Characters take a two rating penalty to any tests directed to or defending against the source of the effect.
 They also cannot move toward the source of their fear.

 #### Hazed